| |

 2007,

-Penelope A. Morel, Shlomo Ta'asan, Benoit F. Morel, Denise E. Kirschner, and JoAnne L. Flynn
+Penelope A. Morel, Shlomo Ta'asan, Benoit F. Morel, Denise E. Kirschner, and Joanne L. Flynn

 New Insights into Mathematical Modeling of the Immune System